 In recent surveys conducted by CSN, local stormwater managers have expressed major concerns about the long term maintenance of low impact development (LID) practices, and the lack of inspection protocols for small-scale practices.
 Clearly, most communities will have many, many more small practices to report, track, inspect and verify.

 The same communities will soon get more prescriptive MS4 permits that will require ongoing maintenance inspection for their entire BMP inventory in a single permit cycle.
 In addition, localities may soon have to improve their BMP reporting, tracking and reporting to maintain pollutant reduction credits for the Bay pollution diet or TMDL…And given the state of most local stormwater budgets, they are not likely to get additional staff resources to get the job done.

 The transition to the new LID paradigm requires a new model for efficiently inspecting and maintaining practices over their entire life cycle.
 This technical bulletin outlines a new visual indicators approach for doing so.

 After many months working on revisions, we are please to announce the final version of Technical Bulletin #10: Bioretention Illustrated!
 A Visual Guide for Constructing, Inspecting, Maintaining and Verifying the Bioretention Practice

-For additional information on this topic, check out the resources from our recent Inspection and Maintenance workshop in Richmond, VA.
+For additional information on this topic, check out our other resources on BMP Inspection and Maintenance in that section of our Training Library.